paulhibbitts/Markdown-File-Tests/blog-home.md

 ![Mountain](images/mountain.jpg ":class=header-tall-image-full-width-headings-overlay")

-# My Open Blog with a very very very very very very long title
+# My Open Blog with a very very long title

 ## Create, Share and Collaborate  with a very long title